 - Giorgio Armani: Yes, you will have to compete with the real world of high fashion.
 Armani opened its SL store just last month.

 Run a stock exchange: Second Life now has an exchange called the World Stock Exchange.
 The WSE has listing rules, IPOs, analysts and a trading room.
-The dollars being traded on a daily basis are relatively small, but the potential for growth is significant.
-As an aside, I suspect that real world regulation of the exchange (and banking) will become a reality if Second Life continues to grow in popularity.
+The dollars being traded on a daily basis are relatively small, but the growth potential is significant.
+As an aside, I suspect that real-world regulation of the exchange (and banking) will become a reality if Second Life continues to grow in popularity.
 Although it has the feel of a game, real money is at stake, which eventually will attract regulators.
 One fascinating issue, though, is which regulators.
-The virtual world of Second Life spans the real world globe.
+The virtual world of Second Life spans the real-world globe.

 Wedding planner: Avatars can get married in SL.
 Never mind if the people behind the avatars are married in real life to real spouses who have real problems with this.
 And where there's a wedding, there's a wedding planner.